beginning of content

 Other complications you may experience after treatment for endometrial cancer include:

-Your medical team as well as social workers and support organisations can help you to manage these changes.
+Your medical team, social workers or support organisations can help you manage these changes.

 Resources and support

-The Cancer Council provides the following information for cancer patients and their families:
+The Cancer Council has information for people living with cancer and their families:

 Check your symptoms Find a health service